MicrosoftDocs/ATADocs/ATPDocs/security-assessment-edit-vulnerable-ca-setting.md

 Make sure to test your settings in a controlled environment before turning them on in production.

 > [!NOTE]
-> This assessment is updated in near real time.
+> While this assessment is updated in near real time, scores and statuses are updated every 24 hours.
+While the list of affected entities is updated within a few minutes of your implementing the recommendations, the status may still take time until it's marked as **Completed**.
+>
 > The reports show the affected entities from the last 30 days.
 After that time, entities no longer affected will be removed from the exposed entities list.
+>

 ## Next steps